zkVerify/zkverify-docs/docs/architecture/04-proof-aggregation/03-core-concepts.md

 ### Aggregation Security Rules

 Controls who can trigger aggregations:

 - `Untrusted`: Anyone can call aggregate
 - `OnlyOwner`: Only domain owner and pallet manager can call aggregate
 - `OnlyOwnerUncompleted`: Anyone can aggregate completed collections, but only owner/manager can aggregate incomplete ones

+### Submitting Security Rules

+Define the rules about who can submit proofs for this domain:

+- `Untrusted`: Anyone can submit proofs
+- `OnlyOwner`: Only domain owner can submit proofs
+- `OnlyAllowlisted`: Just a set of registered accounts can submit proofs

 ## Actors